|✔||TReL is simple to access and use|

 |Mineral ores and concentrates||5% of the value of the mineral|

 |Industrial minerals||3.5% of the value of the mineral|

 |Extractive minerals||52 cents per tonne (as prescribed in the Mining Regulations)|

-Additional information regarding the calculation of royalty for specific minerals can be found in the The South Australian Government Gazette published on 30 June 2011 (PDF 15 KB) which provides clarification as to declared mineral ores, concentrates, refined mineral products and industrial and construction materials.
+Additional information regarding the calculation of royalty for specific minerals can be found in the South Australian Government Gazette published on 30 June 2011 (PDF 15 KB) which declares the types of mineral ores and concentrates, refined mineral products and both industrial and construction materials.

 The declaration of a new mine applies for a period of 5 years.
 The reduced royalty commences from the date the first royalty is due and payable.
 The reduced royalty rate will apply for a maximum period of 10 consecutive 6 month returns.